dianawland/TA/README.md

 # ANALISIS SENTIMEN PADA KEPUASAN PELAYANAN E-COMMERCE MENGGUNAKAN LEXICON BASED FEATURES DAN SUPPORT VECTOR MACHINE

-this program is for final project for my college using jupyter notebook and deploy web with flask python , I crawled data on twitter and use lexicon based for word dictionary using bahasa indonesia .
+this program is for final project for my college using jupyter notebook and deploy web with flask python , I crawled data on twitter and use lexicon based for word dictionary.

 -to run programs on web-